 • Allows expression of genetic designs in publications and thus aids scientific reproducibility

-Components of molecular DNA originate from samples found in nature or they can be synthesized from raw chemical ingredients using DNA synthesis technology.
+Components of molecular DNA originate from samples found in nature; they can also be synthesized from raw chemical ingredients using DNA synthesis technology.
 Once an interesting piece of DNA has been isolated and studied in the lab, it is usually saved as a physical sample.
 Often, another inquisitive researcher will be interested in combining this DNA component with others to study it in a different context or produce a new and useful biological function.
 Similar to how software programmers share and re-use each other’s code, this sharing process is essential to synthetic biology.
 Biological parts repositories serve as a common resource where synthetic biologist can go to obtain physical samples of DNA associated with important data about those samples.
 The Synthetic Biology Open Language was invented to help make management and sharing of biological parts easy and efficient.
 As DNA synthesis costs drop the designs and sequence of parts in SBOL format will become more important than the actual physical DNA itself

 With the emergence of large-scale DNA sequencing technology in the last few decades, there has also emerged a need to manage and share vast amounts of sequence data.
 For researchers in the biological sciences, the public GenBank database, data standard, and file format has become a familiar friend.
 However, there are several reasons why the GenBank standard is insufficient for satisfying the needs of synthetic biologists.
 While the GenBank standard is used to primarily describe sequences that correspond to an existing DNA sample, the SBOL standard promotes forward-engineering of novel sequences.
 In other words, SBOL makes it easy to assemble novel sequences from DNA components using computer-aided design and genetic design automation.
 Moreover, SBOL is able to capture elements of intended design about proteins and small molecules for example, as well as the interactions between them.